Saab JAS 39 Gripen: Usability and maintenance

 During the Cold War, the Swedish Armed Forces were to be ready to defend against a possible invasion.
 This scenario required defensive force dispersal of combat aircraft in the Bas 90 system to maintain an air defence capacity.
 Thus, a key design goal during the Gripen's development was the ability to operate from snow-covered landing strips of only 500 m; furthermore, a short-turnaround time of just ten minutes, during which a team composed of a technician and five conscripts would be able to re-arm, refuel, and perform routine inspections and servicing inside that time window before returning to flight for air-to-air missions.
 For air-to-ground missions this turnaround time using the same resources is slightly longer at twenty minutes.

 During the design process, great priority was placed on facilitating and minimizing aircraft maintenance; in addition to a maintenance-friendly layout, many subsystems and components require little or no maintenance at all.
 Aircraft are fitted with a Health and Usage Monitoring System (HUMS) that monitors the performance of various systems, and provides information to technicians to assist in servicing it.
 Saab operates a continuous improvement programme; information from the HUMS and other systems can be submitted for analysis.
 According to Saab, the Gripen provides "50% lower operating costs than its best competitor".

 A 2012 Jane's Aerospace and Defense Consulting study compared the operational costs of a number of modern combat aircraft, concluding that Gripen had the lowest cost per flight hour (CPFH) when fuel used, pre-flight preparation and repair, and scheduled airfield-level maintenance together with associated personnel costs were combined.
-The Gripen had an estimated CPFH of US$4,700 whereas the next lowest, the F-16 Block 40/50, had a 49% higher CPFH at $7,000.
+The Gripen had an estimated CPFH of ±4,700 whereas the next lowest, the F-16 Block 40/50, had a 49% higher CPFH at $7000.

-In 2024, a study was begun to see if a Gripen could launch a small satellite into low earth orbit, building on previous research in this area.
+In 2024, a study was begun to see whether a Gripen could launch a small satellite into low earth orbit, building on previous research in this area.
 It is more common for commercial airliners to be used for this purpose but the Eurofighter Typhoon has also been studied for this task (see also ASM-135 ASAT).